ballerina-platform/ballerina-distribution/examples/graphql-hello-world/graphql_hello_world.md

 This example shows a GraphQL endpoint that has a field named `greeting` in the root `Query` type which is of type `String!`.

-For more information on the underlying package, see the [GraphQL package](https://lib.ballerina.io/ballerina/graphql/latest/).

 ::: code graphql_hello_world.bal :::

 Run the service by executing the following command.